 Qubole is committed to providing a secure, reliable, and performant cloud-native platform for customers.

 Qubole uses a multi-layer approach to protect the confidentiality, integrity, and availability of customer data.
 We follow best practices in security and governance to deliver enterprise-ready capabilities.
-Qubole provides secure access and protects data artifacts with encryption and Role-Based Access Controls (RBAC), auditing and compliance with industry and governmental regulations like — SOC2 Type2, HIPAA, and GDP
+Qubole provides secure access and protects data artifacts with encryption and Role-Based Access Controls (RBAC), auditing, and compliance with industry and governmental regulations like — SOC2 Type2, HIPAA, and GDP

-Qubole protects the data at rest, in transit, and use, by providing secure access to the platform and encrypting all data and metadata.
+Qubole protects the data at rest, in transit, and in use, by providing secure access to the platform and encrypting all data and metadata.

 PrivateLink Technical Details